nvsecurity/terraform-appsec-scanning/README.md

 2. Automatically generate API scanning targets by generating a Swagger doc from code analysis
 3. Create and manage inventories of NightVision targets (both Web apps and APIs)

+# TODO

+* Modify the Terraform module so it creates an application as well, and sets the default application.

 # Prerequisites

 * Sign up for NightVision: https://app.nightvision.net/